Law of 4 February 1794: In French colonies

 After passing the law, the Committee of Public Safety sent 1,200 troops to the French West Indies to enforce it.
 They recaptured Guadeloupe from the British and their French Royalist allies, using the colony as a base from which to retake other islands in the West Indies.
-The law did succeed in winning over Black people in the region to French Republican side, which greatly benefited them.
+The law did succeed in winning over Black people in the region to the French Republican side, which greatly benefited them.
 It may have influenced Louverture's decision to switch sides from the Spanish to the French Republicans, though it is unclear whether he knew of the law early enough for it to have influenced his decision.

 Implementation of the law did not always create a change in material conditions.
 In Guadeloupe, emancipated slaves were effectively restricted to plantations by laws against vagrancy and were not given the pay they were legally owed.
 In Saint-Domingue, as well, French Republican officials attempted to maintain the colony's plantation economy, which caused conflict with the newly freed slaves, who wanted autonomy.